codedbypreet/Pandas/README.md

-this all are pdf is Pandas librariy
+this all are pdf is Pandas library